holochain/holochain-rust/nodejs_container/README.md

 Push it to github.

 Create a tag on github of the format `holochain-nodejsY.Y.Y` where `Y.Y.Y` is the version number of the tag.
-This is really important.
+This is really important, as only a tag with this format will trigger release builds to happen.
+This is configured in the .travis.yml file.

 This will cause the CI to build for all platforms, and upload the binaries to github releases.